-While any injury can come with debilitating side effects and symptoms, a spine injury can completely change the course of a person’s life.
-Severe trauma to the spine from a car crash, fall, or another type of accident can cause long-term or permanent pain, dysfunction, or even paralysis.
+While any injury can come with debilitating side effects and symptoms, a spine injury can completely change a person’s life.
+Severe trauma to the spine from elevated falls, a car accident, or a traumatic event can cause long-term or permanent pain, dysfunction, or even partial or complete paralysis.
 If you or someone you know has suffered a back or neck injury affecting their spine and believes someone else is to blame, a Chicago spinal cord injury lawyer from Thomas Law Offices can evaluate the situation and determine if there are grounds for a personal injury claim.

 Thomas Law Offices only handles personal injury cases, meaning our experienced attorneys have extensively represented victims hurt due to someone else’s negligence in an accident, and we’re prepared to take your case on next.
-However, to understand your legal rights and options, as well as what you may be eligible for in terms of compensation, you first need to have a solid grasp of your spinal cord injury and how it happened.
+However, to understand your legal rights and options, and what you may be eligible for in terms of compensation, your personal injury lawyer will first need to have a solid grasp of how your spinal cord injury happened.

 Types of Spinal Cord Injuries

 The spine is made up of 33 disc-shaped bones called vertebrae.
 Muscles and ligaments connect the vertebrae in an S-shaped curve.
-A person can lose partial or all feeling and movement in the area below the injury when the spine is injured.
+A person can lose some or all feeling and movement in the area below the injury when a spinal cord injury occurs.

-In general, there are two types of spinal cord injuries.
-An incomplete spinal cord injury means a person can maintain some level of feeling and motor control in the damaged area.
-A complete spinal cord injury happens when a person losses all sensation and control over body movements.
+There are two primary types of spinal cord injuries.
+Someone who suffers an incomplete spinal cord injury generally retains some feeling and motor control along the damaged area.
+A complete spinal cord injury damages a person’s nerve roots, causing a loss of sensation and control over body movements.
 Individuals who suffer brain injuries in conjunction with spinal cord ones may experience more notable deficits.

 Complete Spinal Cord Injuries

 - Tetraplegia.
 Sometimes referred to as quadriplegia, tetraplegia is paralysis of all four limbs and the torso.
-The loss is usually sensory and motor.
+The loss usually causes sensory organ and motor deficits.

 - Paraplegia.
 Similar to tetraplegia, paraplegia is the paralysis of the legs and torso.
-It does not affect the arms.
+Severe impact injuries like these do not affect the arms.

 - Triplegia.
-This is the paralysis of three limbs.
+This type of partial paralysis affects three limbs.
 There is no typical pattern of involvement, but triplegia is usually associated with both legs and one arm.
-It can, however, involve both arms and one leg.
+However, it can involve both arms and one leg.

 Incomplete Spinal Cord Injuries

 - Anterior Cord Syndrome.
-This involves motor paralysis and loss of temperature and pain perception below the injured site.
+This spinal cord injury involves motor paralysis and loss of temperature and pain perception below the injured site.
 Light touch, vibration, and proprioceptive input are preserved.

 - Central Cord Syndrome.
 This is the most common incomplete spinal cord injury.
 It typically starts in the cervical spine and impairs the arms and hands and sometimes the legs.
-The brain can still send and receive signals to and from the parts below the injury site, but the signals aren’t as strong, resulting in weakness.
+The brain can still send and receive signals to and from the parts below the injury site, but they’re not as strong, resulting in weakness.

 - Brown-Sequard Syndrome.
-This is a rare neurological condition where an injury to the spinal cord results in weakness or paralysis on one side of the body and a loss of sensation on the opposite side.
+This is a rare neurological condition where a spinal cord injury results in weakness or paralysis on one side of the body and a loss of sensation on the opposite side.

 Spine Injury Levels

 When your doctor diagnoses your spinal cord injury, they will determine which portion of your vertebra has been injured.
-They are five regions.
-The higher up the injury, the more severe the damage.
-The five areas include:
+The higher up the spinal cord injury, the more severe the damage.
+The five regions include:

 - Cervical.
 Bones C1 through C7 are located in the neck area.
 The main job of these bones is to support the weight of the head.
-When an injury happens in this area, the victim could partially or entirely lose feeling and use in both the arms and legs.
+When an injury happens in the cervical spine area, the victim could partially or entirely lose feeling and use in both the arms and legs for their entire life.

 - Thoracic.
 Bones T1 through T12 are located in the mid-back region.
 These bones hold the rib cage in place and protect a person’s heart and lungs.
 Unfortunately, paralysis is possible with an injury in this region as well.

 - Lumbar.
 The lumbar region contains bones L1 to L5 in the lower back.
 These five bones bear the weight of the body and absorb stress when someone lifts and carries something.
-This type of injury can result in paraplegia.
+Lumbar spine injuries can result in paraplegia.

 - Sacrum.
 There are five bones in the pelvic area, S1 to S5.
 They connect the hip bones to the spine and are fused together.
-An injury can cause paralysis or weakness in the legs and hips.
+Spinal cord injuries like these can cause paralysis or weakness among muscle structures in the legs and hips.

 - Coccyx.
 The coccyx is made up of four bones, typically called the tailbone.
 They are located in the lower pelvic region and are fused together like the bones in the sacrum.

-The type of injury you sustain and its severity will significantly impact your recovery and what you expect to be able to do in the future.
-When you work with a spine injury attorney from Chicago, they will be able to help you calculate the monetary award you’ll need from the negligent party to manage the costs of your treatment.
+The severity and type of cord injury you sustain will significantly impact your recovery and what you expect to be able to do in the future.
+When you work with a spine injury attorney from Chicago, they can help you determine liability and calculate the monetary award you’ll need from the negligent party to manage medical costs.

 According to the American Association of Neurological Surgeons, 17,000 spinal cord injuries happen every year.
-The majority of the victims are between the ages of 16 and 30, and most are male.
-Recovery is based on a number of factors, including age, the severity of the injury, and available treatments.
+Most victims are between the ages of 16 and 30 and male.
+Recovery is based on factors such as age, the severity of a victim’s injuries, and available treatments.
 Treatment can involve immediate care, rehabilitation, medical devices, medication, and living needs.

 People with incomplete spinal cord injuries have a better chance of recovery.
-This is because doctors grade the severity of an injury using the American Spinal Injury Association grading scale, and recovery is separated into two stages.
+Doctors rate the severity of an injury using the American Spinal Injury Association grading scale, and recovery is separated into two stages.

-In most cases, a patient will reach their maximum medical improvement (MMI) around 18 months post-accident.
-After that, some bodily function may be recovered.
-While it’s rare, some patients have regained a level of function years after the injury.
+Patients will often reach their maximum medical improvement (MMI) around 18 months post-accident.
+Some bodily functions may be recovered after that.
+While it’s rare, some Chicago spinal cord patients have even regained added functionality years after their injuries.

 Once you’ve reached your MMI, you’ll have a better idea of the total cost of your medical expenses.
-At that point, your Chicago back injury lawyer will be able to value the economic damages for your claim.
+Your Chicago back injury lawyer will then be able to value the economic damages for your claim.

 Determining the Cause of Your Spinal Cord Injury

-According to the National Spinal Cord Injury Statistical Data (NSCSC), vehicle crashes are the leading cause of spinal cord injuries.
+According to the National Spinal Cord Injury Statistical Center (NSCISC), automobile crashes, including construction vehicle accidents, are the leading cause of spinal cord injuries.
 Following that, falls, violence, sports, and surgical errors also commonly cause spinal trauma.
 Athletes vulnerable to spinal cord injuries are equestrians.
 The Christopher & Dana Reeve Foundation was founded after actor Christopher Reeve suffered a severed spinal cord in a horse jumping competition.

 Filing a Claim With a Chicago Spinal Cord Injury Lawyer

-If you choose to pursue a claim, your attorney start investigating by gathering medical documents, accident reports, income statements, and more to prove you’re owed compensation for your accident.
-Then, we will handle the conversations and paperwork with insurance companies and ensure you have the space you need to seek treatment and recover as fully as possible.
+If you choose to pursue a claim, your spinal cord injury attorney starts investigating by gathering medical records, accident reports, and income statements necessary to prove you’re owed compensation.
+Our personal injury lawyers handle filing paperwork and communicating with insurance company adjusters so you can focus on receiving the medical treatment necessary to recover as fully as possible from your severe injury.

 Compensation Eligibility and Spine Injuries

-The economic losses your lawyer will likely calculate first are medical expenses and lost income.
-The medical bills for spinal cord injuries can easily reach the hundreds of thousands of dollars—if not more.
-In addition, the statements keep rolling in when extended care is needed, and a family can go into debt incredibly fast.
-In addition to the medical bills, it’s possible the injured person is no longer able to return to their previous job, or they may be unable to work at all, warranting the filing of a lost wages claim.
+Economic losses your lawyer will calculate first are medical expenses and lost income.
+The medical bills for spinal cord injuries can easily reach hundreds of thousands of dollars or more.
+Statements often keep rolling if you require extended care.
+It’s easy for you and a family member to go into debt fast.
+In addition to medical bills, it’s possible the injured person can’t return to their previous job or work at all, warranting the filing of a lost wages claim.

-In regard to the noneconomic damages you’re eligible for, it will likely depend on the severity of your injury and how your life has been affected.
-If, for example, you are now paralyzed, you’ll probably be eligible for more compensation for pain and suffering than someone who suffers from incomplete motor function.
+As for noneconomic damages, how much compensation you can recover will depend on the severity of your injury and its effect on you.
+For example, you’ll probably be more eligible to pursue compensation for chronic pain and suffering if you’re paralyzed than someone who suffers from incomplete motor function.

-While most personal injury claims settle through negotiations, there is a chance that may not be possible for your case.
-If that happens, your Chicago attorney will help you pursue a lawsuit to get a favorable verdict from a judge or jury.
+While most personal injury claims settle through negotiations with an insurance company, it may not be possible in your case.
+Your Chicago spinal cord injury attorney can help you pursue a lawsuit to get a favorable verdict from a judge or jury if that happens.

 Get Help From Thomas Law Offices in Chicago

-If you’ve sustained severe back injuries and don’t know where to turn, a Chicago spinal cord injury lawyer from Thomas Law Offices is here for you.
-Regardless of the severity, we understand how drastically your situation can change when dealing with a spine injury.
-When someone else’s actions or inactions contributed to that injury, you deserve compensation for your losses.
-You don’t have to compromise your health and wellbeing to keep food on the table and pay your bills.
+If you’ve sustained severe injuries to your back, and don’t know where to turn, a Chicago-area spinal column attorney with Thomas Law Offices is here for you.
+Regardless of the severity, we understand how drastically your spine injury can change your circumstances.
+When someone else’s actions or inactions contributed to that spinal canal injury, you deserve to recover compensation for your losses.
+Compromising your health and wellbeing isn’t necessary to keep food on the table and pay your bills.

-Schedule a free consultation with our law firm today if you’d like to learn more about the injury claims process.
-One of our spinal cord injury attorneys will review details surrounding your injury, explain your options, and help you make the best decision for your family’s future during your free case evaluation.
-Contact us today to learn more.
+Schedule a free consultation with our law firm today to learn more about the Illinois injury claims process.
+One of our spinal cord injury attorneys will review details surrounding your injury, explain your options, and how to make the best decision for your family’s future during your free case evaluation.
+Contact us today to learn more from an experienced attorney.